ivoyager/ivoyager/data/solar_system/README.txt

 		Godot; see issue https://github.com/godotengine/godot/issues/38716).
 		However, \UXXXXXXXX for advanced unicode does not currently work.
 	BOOL
-		Case-insensitive "True" or "False".
-Note that blank cell (without specified Default) is interpreted as False.
+		Case-insensitive "True" or "False". "x" is interpreted as True.
+A blank cell will be imputed with Default value (if exists) or False.
-	X
-		Must be "x" or blank, which are interpreted as true or false, respectively.
-After import, these are identical to BOOL.
 	INT
-		Any valid integer.
-Blank without default in imputed as -1.
+		A valid integer, or text string that is a data table row name or an enum listed in IVTableImporter.data_table_enums.
+E.g., CLASS_GAS_GIANT
+		resolves to 2 because it is row 2 in classes.tsv.
+A blank cell without Default will be imputed as -1.
 	REAL
 		See WARNING about Excel above.
 If you must use it, then prefix all REAL values with ' or _ to prevent number modification.